JetPack 5 to 6 migration: what breaks and how to fix it

 Will my JetPack 5 camera drivers work on JetPack 6?

 JetPack 5 ships cuDNN 8.x.
 JetPack 6 ships cuDNN 9.x.
 The shared library filename changed from libcudnn.so.8 to libcudnn.so.9.
-Any binary compiled against cuDNN 8 needs to be recompiled, or cuDNN 8 must be installed separately from the NVIDIA archive.
+Any binary compiled against cuDNN 8 needs to be recompiled or the application needs the cuDNN 8 library installed separately.

 Does JetPack 6 support the same TensorRT models as JetPack 5?